TRA Basic Cover 300: Our Affordable Entry-Level Gap Cover Product

 How to Apply

 Applying for Basic Cover 300 is simple.
-One or more members of your family can apply online, and TRA’s team is ready to provide advice and support.
-Review your medical aid plan and gap cover policy annually to ensure you’re getting the best cover for your needs.
+You can apply online, and TRA’s team is ready to provide support.
+Review your medical aid plan and gap cover policy annually to ensure you are still on the right cover for your needs.

 Sign up today!